Run, Simon, Run: Production

 Reynolds starring role in Run, Simon, Run followed another TV movie, Hunters Are for Killing (1970).

 It was shot in Tucson in February and March 1970.

 Reception

 It was the fifth highest-rated program of the week.

+In his obituary for Reynolds in Film Ireland, movie critic Wayne Byrne mentions the film:In Run Simon Run ...
+Reynolds plays an ostracised ex-con Native American who falls in love with a rich, charitable social worker played by Inger Stevens.
+It was another culture clash romance; a good film with important themes at its heart, but one which failed to ignite much interest from audiences and critics.